MitchTalmadge/AMP-dockerized/README.md

 This repository bundles [CubeCoders AMP](https://cubecoders.com/AMP) into a Debian-based [Docker image.](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)
 (`mitchtalmadge/amp-dockerized:latest`) so that you can set up game servers with ease!

 In a nutshell, AMP (Application Management Panel) allows you to manage one or more game servers from a web UI.
-You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP) to use this image.
+You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP) to use AMP; this image does not bypass that requirement.

 > [!WARNING]
 > **This is a community-made unofficial image, and is not endorsed by CubeCoders.**